libremfg/rhize-docs/content/use-cases/genealogy.md

 )
 ```

-Alternatively, if the query data is the input for only the Apache Echarts dataset,
-you could use GraphQL aliases to rename the object keys.
+Alternatively, you could use GraphQL aliases to rename the object keys:

 ```gql